hackproductions/events-site/hackumbc.md

 We'll be using Zoom on special request and for large groups.

 1. Download Zoom or use it in your browser.
-2. Join the Zoom link 15-20 minutes before your slot.
+2. Join the Zoom link 5-10 minutes before your slot.
-3. Open up a real time clock, like [time.is](https://time.is), on your computer.
-4. Hack Productions will give you an exact time that you will be live.
-Wait until the time is displayed on your clock before you start.
-5. As soon as we hit the time mentioned, start your talk/workshop.
+3. Hack Productions will count you down to going live.
+They will count to 3 and stop there to prevent being heard on stream.
+Continue counting in your head
-6. When you finish, Hack Productions will take you off stream and communicate with you in the Zoom chat.
+4. When you finish, Hack Productions will take you off stream and communicate with you in the Zoom chat.

+Stream delay is about ~1-3 seconds.
+## Twitch Chat

+Open the popup Twitch chat [here](https://www.twitch.tv/popout/hackumbc/chat).
+This won't have the video to prevent you getting distracted.

 ### Notes